dart-lang/site-www/src/tools/pub/cmd/pub-outdated.md

 Resolvable
 : The latest version that can be resolved, when combined with all other dependencies.
-  This version corresponds to what you get if you set all version constraints in `pubspec.yaml` to `any` and then run `pub upgrade`.
+  This version corresponds to what `pub upgrade` would give you if all version constraints in `pubspec.yaml` were `any`.
   A value of `-` means that the package won't be needed.

 {{site.alert.important}}